YoshikuniJujo/test_haskell/themes/mfrp/try-moffy/memo.md

 	+ [ ] rename HandleSt and HandleSt' to Handle and Handle'
 	+ [ ] consider whether to add (for example) function simple to make SimpleHandle
+* [ ] consider whether or not to put `deriving Show' to Occurred Foo

 Moffy (9)